dvarrazzo/pgmp/docs/index.rst

 - using specialized functions to deal with prime numbers, random numbers, factorization directly into the database.

+Here you can find a more detailed :ref:`list of goals <goals>` for this extension.

 See the :ref:`Performance` page for comparison tests between GMP data types and PostgreSQL builtins.